pingcap/docs-cn/br/rawkv-backup-and-restore.md

 # Back Up and Restore RawKV

-Backup & Restore (BR) supports backing up and restoring RawKV (used by TiKV and PD) in particular.
-This document describes how to back up and restore RawKV.

 > **Warning:**
 >
-> This feature is in the experiment, without being thoroughly tested.
-It is **NOT** recommended that you use it in the production environment.
+> This feature is deprecated since TiDB v6.2.0.

+TiKV and PD can constitute a KV database when used without TiDB, which is called RawKV.
+Backup & Restore (BR) supports data backup and restore for products that use RawKV.
+This document describes how to back up and restore RawKV.

 ## Back up RawKV